Intellectual property and translation - our approach

 - submit your report form to Wellcome by the February deadline – forms submitted after this date may result in your request being refused.

 If your application to retain revenue is successful, the retained revenue can be spent on any projects as long as they 1) focus on new translational activity or 2) improve equitable access to healthcare interventions, particularly in low- and middle-income countries.
 The project does not need to be Wellcome-funded or linked to the original project that generated the revenue.
 You should provide as much detail as possible on the proposed use of the retained funds in your application.
 If you would like to change the proposed use at any point following a successful application, you should inform us as soon as possible before doing so.

 Your organisation must also complete Appendix 2 of the report – Our Revenue and Equity Sharing Agreement – if they entered into one or more commercialisation agreements related to Wellcome-funded IP in the year covered by the report.

-Where our Innovations team has funded R&D projects – via either a bespoke funding agreement or a convertible loan (rather than on Wellcome’s standard grant conditions) – the specific provisions negotiated for that project will apply.
+Where our Innovations team funded R&D projects – through either a bespoke funding agreement or a convertible loan (rather than on Wellcome’s standard grant conditions) – the specific provisions negotiated for that project will apply.

 The protection and management of Wellcome-funded IP may be overseen by an IP management group and Wellcome’s prior consent to the commercialisation may be required.
 The revenue share may be different to the default 25%, but your organisation can still apply to retain it to support future translational activities or equitable access.